These Glazed Sweet Potatoes will be your new favorite sweet potato side- a perfect staple for the holidays and fall/winter meals.

-- To serve, spoon the sweet potatoes onto a serving dish and pour the extra glaze from the bottom of the pan on top.
+- To serve, spoon the sweet potatoes onto a serving dish and pour the extra glaze from the bottom of the pan on top of them.

-- You can assemble this without baking up to 24 hours in advance.
+- Make ahead instructions: You can assemble this without baking up to 24 hours in advance.

 - Use unsalted butter if you prefer- if you do, just add about 1/4 teaspoon more kosher salt to the mix.